 , Italian and English available).

-For some still yet-to-define reasons I decided to deactivate my Facebook account for a while.
+For some yet-to-define reasons I decided to deactivate my Facebook account for a while.